kubevirt/hyperconverged-cluster-operator/README.md

 export REGISTRY_NAMESPACE=<your org under IMAGE_REGISTRY, i.e your_name if you use quay.io/your_name, default: kubevirt>
 make cluster-sync
 ```
-`oc` binary should exists, and the cluster should be reachable via `oc` commands.
+`oc` binary should exist, and the cluster should be reachable via `oc` commands.